Jamie71830/LIN3046_A1_Group1H/file _organisation_guide.md

 ## metadatalist:
 ```
-1. movie name (CAPITAL LETTER)
+1. movie name
-2. screenplay by (use "," to separate muitiple writers, fisrt letter in CAPITAL)
+2. screenplay by (use "," to separate muitiple writers)
-3. directed by (fisrt letter in CAPITAL)
+3. directed by
 4. year of release (US)
 5. movie length (mins)
 ```